 Pruitt Memorial Plaque

 The multi-use trail is wide, flat, and well-maintained.
 On the other hand, the hiking trail, while narrow, is very well blazed with FL trail orange markers.
-You also get a bit of a workout because you will ascend and descend a ravine twice each way.
+You also get a bit of a workout because you will ascend and descend the rim of a ravine twice each way.
+This is nice since hills are unusual in Florida.
+In fact, you will find rock jutting from the earth.
 Unlike the multi-use trail, the hiking segments provide plenty of shade.
 I went during a dry spell and therefore encountered few biting insects.
 Seeing some pooled water here and there, and given the heavy woods, you can bet plenty of insects will come around in rainier times.

 This is truly one of my favorite hikes in Marion county.